 Prostatitis is inflammation of the prostate gland.
 The prostate gland is the male sex gland that produces a fluid that is part of semen.
-It is about the size of a walnut and it is located under the bladder.
-You can get prostatitis at any age, and you may get it more than once.
-It may be an acute (short-term) or chronic (long-term) condition.
+It is about the size of a walnut and is located under the bladder.
 Prostatitis is not contagious.
+Prostatitis may be an acute (short-term) or chronic (long-term) condition.
+You can get prostatitis at any age and more than 1 time.

-Prostatitis may be caused by an infection or inflammation, or the cause may be unknown.
-An infection of the prostate may be caused by bacteria that travels in the blood or urine to the prostate.
-The following may increase your risk of prostatitis:
+Prostatitis may be caused by a bacterial infection or inflammation, or the cause may be unknown.
+The following may increase your risk:

 - A urinary catheter (tube placed in your urethra to drain urine)

-- An injury to your pelvic area, such as from riding a bike or horse
+- An injury to your genital area, a procedure such as a prostate biopsy, or an enlarged prostate

-- Sexually transmitted infection (STI), such as chlamydia
+- Sex that is not protected, or a sexually transmitted infection (STI), such as chlamydia or HIV

 What are the signs and symptoms of prostatitis?

 You may have no signs or symptoms, or you may have any of the following: